laieileen/goodreads-to-notion/README.md

 # Goodreads to Notion

-A Chrome extension that automatically syncs your Goodreads shelves to a Notion reading database — no manual logging required.
+A Chrome extension that automatically syncs your Goodreads shelves to a Notion reading database without manual logging.

 ![Goodreads to Notion popup screenshot](screenshots/setup%20screen.png)